TillWenke/donkeycar_battery_monitoring/README.md

 # Keep an eye on your Donkey's battery
+Enables you to monitor various key properties of your car's battery which are stored with the images, throttle, steering, ... values in *mycar/data/* to include them into your model training.

 ## Setup
 This works for Donkeys with with a [Robohat MM1](https://robohatmm1-docs.readthedocs.io/en/latest/) and an INA219 current unit.